dmccreary/graph-systems-thinking/docs/glossary.md

 #### Causal Loop Diagrams
 Diagrams that show the dynamic relationship of sub-components of Systems where changes in the state of any component have causal impacts on other components of the system.

+#### Denormalized Data Model
+A data model that has been flattened to use multiple columns to represent different dimensions of the real world.

+* Denormalized data is easier to load into relational databases
+* Denormalized data may be more difficult to query

 #### Dynamics

 #### Dynamic Equilibrium